-Baseball player props (October 23, 2021)
+Baseball player props (December 4, 2022)

 Check out our FREE props tool below to help you find the best odds at all of the US sportsbooks.

 Bettors have the option of wagering on the overall result of a series, or the entire postseason by backing a World Series champion.
 These are called futures bets and they can be placed during the preseason, regular season, or during the postseason.
-Here is a look at the current World Series odds.

 How the MLB playoffs work